ktpay/ktwidget-client-js/Ktpay merchant widget API IOS|Android.md

 ```
 Auth-Identifier: app_id
 ```
-where, `app_id` is the identifier of the merchant's application in the Ktpay system.
+where, `app_id` is the identifier of the merchant's application in the KTPay system.

 **Body**: